monadicsystems/monadicsystems.github.io/post4.md

 With the custom rendering functions, we just have to implement them once, test them if we see the need, and be done with it.
 If we do find bugs in the URLs/form actions in the future, we just have to reimplement the rendering function that's causing it.
 If we were to use string concatenation directly in our HTML template, in multiple places, we'd risk introducing a bug each time we need generate a URL/form action.
 We'd also have to update the same code in multiple places if we were to make any change to our URL structure.
 This is no good.

-Now that we have our route patterns and rendering functions, let's implement the parser and dispatcher function that we're passing to `route`.
+Now that we have our route patterns and rendering functions, let's implement the parser and dispatcher function that we're going to pass to `route`.
 Remember, the type of the `route` function is `MonadOkapi m => m a -> (a -> Handler m) -> Handler m` where the first argument is the parser and the second argument is the dispatcher.

-For the parser, we want to return the request method and request path because that what we've defined our pattern synonyms to match on;
-a value of type `(Method, Path)`.
+For the parser we want to return the request method and request path, because that what we've defined our pattern synonyms to match on: values of type `(Method, Path)`.

 ```haskell
 methodAndPath :: MonadOkapi m => m (Method, Path)